denoland/std/testing/README.md

 Say we have two functions, `randomMultiple` and `randomInt`, if we want to assert that `randomInt` is called during execution of `randomMultiple` we need a way to spy on the `randomInt` function.
-That could be done with either either of the spying techniques previously mentioned.
+That could be done with either of the spying techniques previously mentioned.
 To be able to verify that the `randomMultiple` function returns the value we expect it to for what `randomInt` returns, the easiest way would be to replace the `randomInt` function's behavior with more predictable behavior.